NGT-FuN: NGT bogie research infrastructure

 • Enhancement of NGT project results for technology readiness level (TRL) 6

-NGT chassis technologies
+NGT bogie technologies

 Mechatronic track guidance